meilisearch/documentation/guides/main_concepts/indexes.md

 #### Example

-In the case of a movie database, you probably have multiples categories.
-One for movie descriptions, one for actors, and one for reviews.
-Each one of these categories is represented by an index.
+Suppose you manage a database that contains information about movies.
+You would probably want to have multiple categories: one for movie descriptions, one for actors, and one for reviews.
+Each of these categories would be represented by an index in MeiliSearch.

-Each of the indexes has information about the fields found in the documents, how MeiliSearch handles them, and their order of importance.
-An index also has its own synonyms, relevancy rules, and stop words.
-The information of one index never acts on another index.
+Each index holds information about the fields found in the documents, how they get handled by MeiliSearch, and their order of importance.
+Besides, an index defines its own synonyms, relevancy rules, and stop words.
+The information of one index doesn't impact other indexes.

-This means you can create synonyms for a `movie` index and different synonyms for a `clothes` index on the same MeiliSearch server.
+For example, it means you could create on the same server synonyms for a `movie` index and other synonyms for a `clothes` index which would be different.

 ## Index UID

-The `uid` of an index is its **unique** identifier.
-It is the `:index_uid` parameter found on every `indexes/:index_uid` route.
+The `uid` is the **unique** identifier of a given index.
+It can be found on every `indexes/:index_uid` route as `:index_uid` parameter.

 The uid is set on [index creation](/references/indexes.md#create-an-index).
-After which you cannot create another index with the same `uid`.
+Once a `uid` has been defined for an index, you cannot create another index with the same `uid` and the identifier **cannot be changed anymore**.
-The `uid` cannot be changed.

 ```json
 {